DavidRunckel/MIST4610GroupProject1/README.md

 ## Team Name and Members
 **group8**
-- Forcucci, Enzo @En90
+- Forcucci, Enzo:
 - Runckel, David
-- Tesfai, Ben
+- Tesfai, Ben:
-- Trotman, William
+- Trotman, William:

 ## Scenario Description
-Tasked with constructing a data model, populating its corresponding database, and formulating relevant SQL queries, my fellow group members and I landed on using the PGA Tour as the basis of our group project. [description of the PGA Tour]
+Tasked with constructing a data model, populating its corresponding database, and formulating relevant SQL queries, my fellow group members and I landed on using the PGA Tour as the basis of our group project.
+The PGA Tour organizes the most prominent tournaments in the professional golf world including the four majors (The Masters, PGA Championship, US Open, & the Open Championship).
+Our data model provides a statistical overview of all tournaments organized by the PGA Tour including detailed records of players and their connections.
+In terms of managerial usage, its primary purpose is for record-keeping and statistical value which can be used by the PGA Tour and associated organizations or for recreational use by content-creators and fans of the game.

 ## Data Model
 ![](datamodel.png)